christophdanger/mmp_core/README.md

 ### MMP Core

 Core module for the open source Manufacturing Management Platfrom (MMP) using Frappe/ERPNext, ThingsBoard, and Grafana.
+Built with Frappe Version 15.

 ### Installation